BitsumIO/sumcoin/README.md

 #This can take some time.
 ```

-**The VerusCoin enhanced komodo is experimental and a work-in-progress.** Use at your own risk.
+**The SumCoin enhanced komodo is experimental and a work-in-progress.** Use at your own risk.

 #To view komodod output: